 This goes along with the saying “birds of a feather flock together.”
 If you join a club that you are interested in, you’ll almost definitely meet people that you get along with who share the same interest.
 Perhaps student theatre isn’t your thing; that’s cool.
 So what is “your thing?”
 Chances are your school has a club entirely dedicated to your intersest, whatever it is.
 Larger schools have hundreds of clubs including sports teams, religious groups, political groups and anything else you can think of.
 If you can’t find a club you like, start your own!
 If you can prove that there are enough interested people, most schools will allow you to form any organization you want.
 (So you could start a Twilight fan club if you wanted…although I probably wouldn’t join.)

 Once you finally decide to get involved, you’ll never look back.
 Extracurricular activites enhance your time in college in so many ways.
 Not only will you meet a lot of great people, but you’ll gain experience that employers will look at favorably.
 It’s one thing if you take a class on journalism, for example, but it’s an even better thing if you write a weekly column for your school’s newspaper.When all is said and done, college is perhaps the easiest time to immerse yourself in activities that you love.
 There aren’t many other times in your life that you’ll have the opportunity to be involved in an acapella group, a club soccer team, a knitting club and/or a breakdancing team, perhaps all at the same time.
 Don’t waste any more time; get involved now!

 Side note: I’m always interested in hearing about crazy student organizations.
 I once heard about an “Oreo Appreciation Club” at a college.
 What’s the strangest club at your school?

-Adam Britten is a senior at Syracuse University majoring in Marketing Management.
-He is involved in several organizations including a a student magazine, a co-ed professional fraternity and many more.
+Adam Britten majored in Marketing Management at Syracuse University.
+He was involved in several organizations including a a student magazine, a co-ed professional fraternity and many more.
 Follow him on Twitter @AdamBritten.